Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

 \subsection{Twisted differential operators}

 Let us recall the theory of twisted differential operators (see \cite{BB}, section 2).

 Let $X$ be a smooth affine algebraic variety over $\Bbb C$.
-In this paper we will always assume that $X$ is connected.
 Let $D(X)$ be the algebra of algebraic differential operators on $X$.
-Given a closed 2-form $\omega$ on $X$, we can define a two-cocycle on the Lie algebra $Vect(X)$ with coefficients in the module of regular functions ${\mathcal O}_X$, given by $v,w\to \omega(v,w)$.
-This cocycle defines an abelian extension of $Vect(X)$ by ${\mathcal O}_X$, which has an obvious structure of a Lie algebroid ${\Bbb L}_\omega$ over $X$.
-It is clear that this Lie algebroid depends only on the cohomology class of $\omega$.
+Given a closed 2-form $\omega$ on $X$, we can define a two-cocycle on the Lie algebra ${\rm Vect}(X)$ with coefficients in the module of regular functions ${\mathcal O}(X)$, given by $v,w\to \omega(v,w)$.
+This cocycle defines an abelian extension of ${\rm Vect}(X)$ by ${\mathcal O}(X)$, which has an obvious structure of a Lie algebroid ${\Bbb L}_\omega$ over $X$.
+It is clear that this Lie algebroid depends only on the cohomology class of $\omega$, up to an isomorphism.

 Let $U=U({\Bbb L}_\omega)$ be the universal enveloping algebra of this Lie algebroid.
-For any $f\in {\mathcal O}_X$, let $\widehat f$ be the corresponding section of ${\Bbb L}_\omega$.
+For any $f\in {\mathcal O}(X)$, let $\widehat f$ be the corresponding section of ${\Bbb L}_\omega$.
 Let $I$ be the ideal in $U$ generated by the elements $\widehat f-f$.
 The quotient $U/I$ is the algebra of twisted differential operators $D_\omega(X)$.

-More explicitly, $D_\omega(X)$ can be defined as the algebra generated by ${\mathcal O}_X$ and ``Lie derivatives'' ${\bold L}_v$, $v\in Vect(X)$, with defining relations
+More explicitly, $D_\omega(X)$ can be defined as the algebra generated by ${\mathcal O}(X)$ and ``Lie derivatives'' ${\bold L}_v$, $v\in {\rm Vect}(X)$, with defining relations